Abu Dhabi Investment Office: Musataha

 The Musataha Program enables long-term land agreements for investors, allowing them to develop projects on leased government land.

 Public-Private Partnership (PPP)

 Through Public-Private Partnerships (PPP), ADIO facilitates infrastructure and development projects by partnering with private sector entities.
-The PPP framework includes transport, healthcare, and education projects aimed at enhancing Abu Dhabi’s infrastructure.
+The PPP framework includes transport, healthcare, and education projects aimed at enhancing Abu Dhabi's infrastructure.

 Abu Dhabi IPO Fund

 The Abu Dhabi IPO Fund, launched with AED 5 billion, supports private companies in going public on the Abu Dhabi Securities Exchange (ADX) by providing advisory, financial, and structural assistance to ensure successful IPO and listings.

 Investor Services

 The Investor Services platform provides end-to-end business support, including assistance with company setup, regulatory approvals, land and utilities access, and government liaison services.

+Retail Development Program

+The Retail Development Program supports the development of luxury retail destinations, the attraction of leading global brands, and the delivery of exclusive retail and cultural events, including partnerships with international institutions such as Sotheby's.

+The initiative provides targeted incentives and subsidies to retail developers, mall operators, and luxury brands.

 Industrial Development Bureau (IDB)

-The IDB focuses on the growth and regulation of Abu Dhabi’s industrial sector by supporting local manufacturing and industrial innovation.
+The IDB focuses on the growth and regulation of Abu Dhabi's industrial sector by supporting local manufacturing and industrial innovation.